How to Build a Smart Home App

 # 6: Push Notifications 🔔

 Push notifications are an important part of most smart home apps.
-You can use them for both alerts like failures of systems, fires, trespassing, and regular situations (for example, that the dish is ready).
+You can use them for both alerts (like failures of systems, fires, trespassing), as well as regular situations (e.g., “food is ready”).

 You should also make sounds customizable so users can mark different actions with different notifications.
-It’ll let them know if it’s something that requires their immediate attention.
+It’ll let them know if it’s something that requires their immediate attention or not.

 🤖 How to Integrate Smart Home Devices or an App with Third-Party Services like Google Home & Amazon Alexa?

-If you integrate your smart home device and app with similar 3rd-party providers, your customers would be able to control the device through such integrations.
+If you integrate your smart home device and/or app with similar 3rd-party providers, your customers will be able to control the device through such integrations.

 To integrate with them, you simply need to get access to their APIs or SDKs that are always available on the websites: